health & wellbeing

 Your brain is the command centre for your entire nervous system.
 It helps you think, remember, feel and move.
 Macadamias contain healthy unsaturated oils, fibre and plant sterols that help maintain optimal blood supply throughout the whole body, including the brain.

 Macadamias contain vitamin B1 (thiamine) that is essential for the proper functioning of your nervous system.
-Macadamias are naturally endowed with helpful phytochemicals including antioxidants.
-These nutrients are thought to help protect the brain from the damage over time (neurodegeneration).47 Studies of large groups of people around the world have found that eating nuts reduces the risk of stroke48,49,50 and eating nuts regularly may also boost cognitive function in old age.51 Macadamias are naturally free of trans-fats that have been linked to the development of depression.52
+Macadamias are also naturally endowed with helpful phytochemicals including antioxidants.
+These nutrients are thought to help protect the brain from damage over time (neurodegeneration).
+Studies of large groups of people around the world have found that eating nuts reduces the risk of stroke87,100,101, and eating nuts regularly may also boost cognitive function in old age45,51,52.

 Another aspect of brain health is our mental health.
-The well-known SMILES trial showed that eating a Mediterranean-style diet including nuts will help reduce depression.
-This makes eating macadamias a good mood food.53
+The well-known SMILES trial showed that eating a Mediterranean-style diet, including daily nuts, can help reduce depressive symptoms56.
+This makes eating macadamias a good mood food.

 How many macadamias is it healthy to eat?

-Several studies have shown that 30g of nuts a day will provide heart-health benefits without weight gain17.
-Other research suggests that two handfuls can help with lowering cholesterol57 and eating up to four handfuls won’t make you gain weight58.
+Several studies have shown that 30g of nuts a day will provide heart-health benefits without weight gain73,100,102.
+Other research suggests that two handfuls can help with lowering cholesterol103 and eating up to four handfuls won’t make you gain weight73,76.
 So depending on what your nutrient needs are, you may want to eat more than just a handful as part of your varied and balanced diet.

 Can eating macadamias reduce the risk of cancer?

-No single food can help prevent, treat or cure cancer.
-However, a healthy lifestyle with a balanced diet including nuts such as macadamias and regular exercise may reduce your risk.
-Cancer organisations around the world recommend enjoying a mostly plant-based diet (based on grains, vegetables, legumes, fruits, nuts and seeds) with small amounts of lean meats, poultry, fish and dairy foods.
-Regular exercise and limiting alcohol are also key steps you can take to reduce your risk of cancer.54
+No single food can prevent, treat or cure cancer.
+However, a healthy lifestyle with a balanced diet including nuts, such as macadamias, and regular exercise may reduce your risk.
+Cancer organisations around the world recommend enjoying a mostly plant-based diet (based on whole grains, vegetables, legumes, fruits, nuts and seeds).
+Regular exercise and limiting salt and alcohol are also key steps you can take to reduce your risk of cancer104.

 We know that including more plant foods in the diet introduces more antioxidants into your body.
 This helps reduce the damage caused by oxidative stress and free radicals that may contribute to the risk of cancers.
 Macadamia nuts contain many beneficial antioxidant compounds.